Food by Coppi Restaurant. Courtesy of Tourism NI

 Madame Pho on Botanic Avenue Exterior.
 Courtesy Of Madame Pho

 Madame Pho – Belfast’s first Vietnamese restaurant.
-Check out the variety of colourful dishes from across Vietnam, including authentic hand rolled summer rolls, curries, healthy noodle salads and of course traditional Vietnamese coffee.
-17 Botanic Avenue
+Check out the variety of colourful dishes from across Vietnam.
+Their signature Pho takes centre stage, but why not try their authentic hand rolled summer rolls, curries, healthy noodle salads and, of course, a traditional Vietnamese coffee?
+17 Botanic Avenue.

 East Belfast